Superior Propane Price Per Litre in 2023? (Why It Is So Expensive)

 Superior Propane is one of the leading propane distributors in Canada and has been in business for over 65 years.
 The company offers a wide range of propane services and products to residential, commercial, and industrial customers across Canada.
 In terms of customer reviews, this company generally receives positive feedback for its quality of service and reliability.
 However, as with any company, there may be some negative reviews as well.
 Overall, this company has a good reputation and is considered a reliable and trustworthy propane supplier in Canada.

-Currently, you cannot find the price per liter in their website, it not posted there.
-I conducted some survey and ask some colleagues to find out the cost.
+Currently, you cannot find the price per liter on their website, it is not posted there.
+I conducted some surveys and asked some colleagues to find out the cost.
 The price range per liter is $2.20-$.2.70.

 Why It Is More Expensive Than Other Supplier